mdilawari/quartz-jruby/README.markdown

 * All required JARs included
 * This version doesn't support :at option. :cron and :every options are supported
 * Support for Jobs with DisallowConcurrentExecution annotation set (pass :disallow_concurrent => true to schedule method)
+* Support for interrupting jobs (example in the test file)

 ## Usage